 Driven by: Nick Craw.
 First race: Reading Municipal Airport, 25 Aug 1968.
 Total of 5 recorded races.

 Malcolm Starr (Union City, NJ) and Anthony Koshland (New York, NY) bought a new Brabham BT21C in 1968 but Starr only raced it three times before he advertised it in December 1968.
 Malcolm cannot remember to whom he sold the car, but he believes it may have been Bill Baldwin, who was mechanic on Starr's Shelby Mustang GT350R in 1965.
 Malcolm recalls that Baldwin then wanted to race, and "he would have have been living mere miles from me and we shared many contacts".

 Driven by: Malcolm Starr.
 First race: Lime Rock (US R6), 2 Sep 1968.
 Total of 3 recorded races.

-Peter Roberts (Granby, Quebec) and his mechanic Wayne Spears (Chomedey, Quebec) raced a Brabham "BT21" in Formula B in 1968 and 1969, when it was described simply as a BT21.
+New to Peter Roberts (Granby, Quebec) and his mechanic Wayne Spears (Chomedey, Quebec), and raced in Formula B in 1968 and 1969, when it was described simply as a BT21.
 Spears drove the car again in 1970 when it was listed at Harewood Acres as a BT21C.
 Nothing more known.

 Driven by: Wayne Spears and Peter Roberts.
 First race: Trois-Rivières (R7), 8 Sep 1968.
 Total of 9 recorded races.